qmsstudios/uosstructure/Course Descriptions/Department of Mindfulness & Integrative Practices Course Descriptions.md

 Research-focused examination of frameworks for integrating contemplative practices with scientific understanding, healthcare, education, and other domains.
 Students develop original integrative approaches while critically evaluating the strengths and limitations of different integration models.
 Emphasizes theoretical sophistication in bridging traditional contemplative wisdom with contemporary knowledge systems.

 ### MIP750: Mindfulness and Social Transformation
 Investigates applications of contemplative practices for addressing social challenges, systemic change, and collective wellbeing.
 Examines theoretical frameworks, research methodologies, and case studies of contemplative approaches to social justice, environmental sustainability, conflict resolution, and organizational change.
-Students develop original perspectives on mindfulness as a catalyst for social transformation.
+Students develop original perspectives on mindfulness as a catalyst for social transformation.[/su_spoiler]